CONFIDENTIALITY

 Organizations across the world house at least some confidential information.
 So what's confidential?

 Your state statutes might tell you.
 In Washington State, WUCIOA provides the most definitive list of permissible reasons to hold an executive session AND what material can be considered confidential.
 The 20 or so states that have adopted a version of the Uniform Common Interest Ownership Act (UCIOA) or Uniform Condominium Act (UCA) have statutory language comparable to what you see below.
 Except where your state statutes conflict, all communities should consider the principles of the UCIOA as a baseline threshold of best practices.
 Reinventing the wheel because your statutes lack specificity is just an excuse to eschew transparency with your owners.
+Moreover, directors have a duty of confidentiality that's part of their duty of care.

 It would be incorrect to assume that emails sent among board members are confidential by default due to the recipient list.
 Emails between board members, a community manager and other vendors are generally not privileged.
 That stands in contrast to a privileged email between an attorney and a client.
 It's also important to consider the context of an email with regard to your code of ethics.